catenax-ng/product-knowledge/docs/adoption-view/CX-0084-Federated_Queries_In_Data_Spaces_v1.0.0.md

 > _This section is non-normative_

-The main objective concerning the approach described in this section is to create a state-of-the-art compute-to-data architecture for automotive use cases (and beyond) based on standards and best practices around GAIA, W3C a.
+The main objective concerning the approach described in this section is to create a state-of-the-art compute-to-data architecture for automotive use cases (and beyond) based on standards and best practices around GAIA-X and W3C.
 To reach this aim, full semantic integration, search and query with focus on relations between entities and data sovereignty is focused.
 In contrast to a simple file-based data transfer, this shifts the responsibility for the

 1. access,
 2. authorization to the data and